peoplepattern/slate/source/includes/_execute_api.md

 ```
 `/status?execution={job_hash}`

 This is the endpoint used to check the status of jobs you've already started.
-To check job status, send an HTTP GET request to this endpoint, specifying your job hash from the `/execute` endpoint as a URL parameter, and using the `Accept: application/json` header.
+To check job status, send an HTTP GET request to this endpoint specifying your job hash from the `/execute` endpoint as a URL parameter.

 ### Result
 ```shell